ansys/pyaedt/doc/source/User_guide/settings.rst

 The path to this YAML file should be defined through the environment variable ``PYAEDT_LOCAL_SETTINGS_PATH``.
 If the environment variable is set and a file exists, the default configuration settings are updated according to the content of the file.
-If the environment variable is not defined, a check if performed to see if a file named ``"pyaedt_settings.yaml"`` exist in the user's ``APPDATA`` folder for Windows and ``HOME`` folder for Linux.
+If the environment variable is not defined, a check is performed to see if a file named ``"pyaedt_settings.yaml"`` exist in the user's ``APPDATA`` folder for Windows and ``HOME`` folder for Linux.
 If such file exists, it is then used to update the default configuration.

-Bellow  is the content that can be updated through the YAML file.
+Below  is the content that can be updated through the YAML file.

 :download:`YAML configuration file <../Resources/pyaedt_settings.yaml>`

 .. note::
-    Not all settings from class ``Settings`` can be modified through this file as some of them expect python objects or values obtained from code execution.
+    Not all settings from class ``Settings`` can be modified through this file as some of them expect Python objects or values obtained from code execution.
     For example, that is the case for ``formatter`` which expects an object of type ``Formatter`` and ``time_tick`` which expects a time value, in seconds, since the `epoch <https://docs.python.org/3/library/time.html#epoc>`_ as a floating-point number.